-- the debtor is unlikely to pay its credit obligations to the Company in full, without recourse by the Company to actions such as realizing security (if any is held); Or - the financial asset is more than 180 days past due.
+ii. the debtor is unlikely to pay its credit obligations to the Company in full, without recourse by the Company to actions such as realizing security (if any is held); or iii. the financial asset is more than 180 days past due.